Understanding your Demand Report Results

 • Are there strong communities in unexpected regions?

-Unlike the Channels tab, this section defaults to Scores, not Absolutes.
+This section defaults to Scores, not Absolutes.
 To view absolute numbers, apply a channel filter and switch modes.

 You can: